There are so many fun things to do in Tirana, it’s no wonder it’s become so popular with travelers and tourists alike.

-The Square is now part of the biggest pedestrian zone in the Balkans.
+The Square is now part of one of the biggest pedestrian zones in the Balkans.
 It hosts many spectacular events throughout the summer months, including Summer Festival, and America Week.
 If there’s a European football tournament on, it’s likely it’ll be shown here too.

 Many of the best things to do in Tirana are situated in, or around, the square.
 This includes the National History Museum and Palace of Culture.

 Local performances are often held here, so grab a drink in one of the cafes and enjoy the show.

 Wondering where to stay in Tirana?
 Have a look at these Tirana apartments and hotels – modern, boho, lofts, luxury, mountain views and sunset views, whatever you’re looking for, you’ll find it in Tirana!
 For more information on the neighborhoods and areas, with top accommodation options, have a look at our post on Where to Stay in Tirana.

 One of my favorite things to do in Tirana, and when visiting any city, is to learn about its past.
 Tirana certainly does not disappoint in this department.